ngs-docs/2022-GGG298/lab-3-conda/index.md

 ### It can take a long time to install lots of software

-This is because conda needs to make sure to resolve version incompatibilities before proceeding.
+This is because conda needs to make sure to resolve version incompatibilities before proceeding, and for large conda environments containing many packages, this can take a while!

+This has mostly been resolved by the mamba command, which is much faster than conda.

 Solution: use isolated environments to install single packages, instead.

-Another solution: use the mamba command, a drop-in replacement for conda.
-All of the commands above will work with `mamba` instead of `conda`, except only `conda activate` which _must_ be done using `conda`.

 ### Explicit package listing

 You can grab an explicit list of version pinned software that is OS specific like so -
 ```
-conda list --explicit > package-files.txt
+mamba list --explicit > package-files.txt
-conda create --name myenv --file spec-file.txt
+mamba create --name myenv --file spec-file.txt
-conda install --name myenv --file spec-file.txt
+mamba install --name myenv --file spec-file.txt
 ```
 this will guarantee _identical_ environments.